 - Don't Miss: How to Unsend Messages in Facebook Messenger

-Once your Messenger app has the new feature, there's not much too it.
-Just open your camera by tapping the camera button at the bottom of the display.
+To access Boomerang in Messenger, just open your camera by tapping the camera button at the bottom of the display.
 Then, swipe over on the feature carousel to "Boomerang."
 Accept any popups, line up your subject, then tap the infinity button on-screen or hold and release if you want to control the number of frames taken.
 You can take up to 20 frames of video.